miku/ccpdw/16-Collections.md

 It can output the following:

 * top 3 most common words
-* a random sample (e.g. of 3) of the shortest and the longest words
+* a random sample (e.g. of 3) of the longest words

 ```
 the 2